acklenx/jsbattle/docs/manual/bundled_tanks.md

 ## Sniper

 ### Strategy
 Find a target by scanning surroundings and keep shooting it.
-Sniper never moves
+Sniper never moves.
+This is also good for testing your ability to dodge.

 ### Source Code